-Hellebuyck has a 25-15-1 record, a .924 save percentage and 2.41 goals against average, and is 9/2 to win the Vezina Trophy as the league's best goalie for the second time.
+Hellebuyck has a 25-15-1 record, a .924 save percentage and 2.41 goals against average and is 9/2 to win the Vezina Trophy as the league's best goalie, which would be his second time.

 A major problem for the Devils over recent seasons has been their instability in net, but in Vitek Vanecek - who was acquired from the Washington Capitals in the off-season - they appear to have finally found a solution.

 The 27-year-old has gone 23-5-3 with a .916 save percentage and 2.31 goals against average (GAA) and given room for Mackenzie Blackwood to re-discover his form following a couple of very unsettled seasons.

 Blackwood has played 16 times with a .899 save percentage and 3.12 GAA.

 If Vanecek gets the start against the Jets, he will be aiming to match Martin Brodeur's franchise record of 14 consecutive games with a point dating back to 30th December.